Super Therm® Energy Star Savings

 - Energy Star qualified roof products can help reduce the amount of air conditioning needed in buildings, and can reduce peak cooling demand by 20-50%.
 (DOE Industry testing)

-- Although there are inherent benefits in the use of reflective roofing, before selecting a roofing product based on expected energy savings consumers should explore the expected calculated results that can be found on the Department of Energy’s “Roof Savings Calculator” website.
+- Although there are inherent benefits in the use of reflective roofing, before selecting a roofing product based on expected energy reduction consumers should explore the expected calculated results that can be found on the Department of Energy’s “Roof Savings Calculator” website.

 Products and coatings can help buildings meet program requirements